sigmdel/lazmacropad/README.md

 It is recommended to use the trunk version because cosmetic problems were encountered with the stable version in the macro definition window.

+Notes:
-Note: The Windows version of the `Serial` unit does not have a serial connection status variable.
+- The Windows version of the `Serial` unit does not have a serial connection status variable.
 Consequently, log messages warning of a lost connection will not appear when running in Windows.
+- No tests for the Linux bug described in the previous section have been done.

 ## 3. Macros